catherinepope/catherinepope/README.md

 - 👋 Hi, I’m @catherinepope
-- 👀 I’m interested in DevOps and technical communication
+- 👀 I’m interested in technical communication, including video and docs.
-- 🌱 I’m currently learning Kubernetes and Python
+- 🌱 I’m currently learning Adobe After Effects
 - 💞️ I’m looking to collaborate on anything!
 (I'm very suggestible)
-- 📫 How to reach me: [@drcatherinepope](https://twitter.com/drcatherinepope)
+- 📫 How to reach me: [@drcatherinepope](https://www.linkedin.com/in/drcatherinepope/)

 <!---
 catherinepope/catherinepope is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.